Education

 This new law allows businesses to use new cash accounting methods over accrual methods.
 When using cash accounting income and expenses are only counted and tracked when they are paid or received.
 This is different than accrual accounting where you must track money once an invoice is sent.

 As long as you are making under $25 million you can use cash accounting.
-This will lower your sales and make tax easier.
+This will lower your sales and make tax time easier.

 7. Be Aware Of the Family Leave Tax